d3ltaV/Waste-Sorter/README.md

 # Progress 09/24

 Alan: More frontend/Flask work.
-Joelle: Update README.md file, got model to run on her machine, work on eliminating classes without enough images.
+Joelle: Update README.md file, got model to run on her machine, work on eliminating classes without enough images, pushed work in progress to Github.
 Lorcan: Added SGD to improve model, which boosted mAP.
-Added webcam file for testing purposes.
+Added webcam file for testing purposes, pushed to Github.
 Siddiqi: Work on function to decide which specific categories go to trash, recycling, or other.